 The magazine and follower did work as advertised, though.
 Shooters who practice cycling the bolt quickly for a follow up shot will find that the 100 ATR is not finicky.

 The 100 ATR came bore sighted.
 I fired the first group at 100 yards, gambling on the rough zero.
 The group was on the 2 o'clock about 4 inches high, but it was on the paper.
 I adjusted the scope only once and shot several sub 2-inch groups with several brands of ammo.
 It seemed to like the Federal 165 Grain TRU.
 This is one of my favorite cartridges also.
 This rifle only occasionally produced sub MOA groups, but it could pound out 2 inches at 100 yards all day long.

 Mossberg uses a LBA (Lightning Bolt Action) Trigger System, which is has a crescent shaped protrusion from the finger pad area of the trigger.
 I liked the feel of this trigger.
 It had almost nonexistent creep, and fairly quick lock time.
 The instructions that came with the rifle say the trigger was adjusted at the factory.
 The setting was light enough for field work and the trigger was crisp enough for mid range shooting.
-Really, if this is a cost-effective package, I would like to try the custom models.
-Mossberg did its best work here.
+Really, if this is a “cost effective” package, I would like to try their “custom” models.
+Mossberg did their best work here.